harness/developer-hub/docs/platform/git-experience/manage-services-using-git-experience.md

 :::info note
 * When the remote service is linked to the pipeline, the branch of the service is displayed as `__DEFAULT__`.
 `__DEFAULT__` resolves to the same branch as the pipeline when both the service linked to the pipeline are in the same repository.
 If the pipeline resides in a different repository, then _DEFAULT_ resolved to the main branch of the repository where the linked service resides.
 2. If a [remote stage template](/docs/platform/templates/create-a-remote-stage-template.md) with a remote service is connected in a remote pipeline and both are in the same repository, the pipeline's branch defaults to the main branch.
-However, if the service is in a different repository, the main branch of the service's repository is automatically chosen as the default.
+However, if the service is in a different repository it will not work.
 :::

 ## Change an inline service to a remote service